The Greatest Hits Of 'The Platinum Age Of Television'

 GROSS: Did you have babysitters?

 BIANCULLI: No, no, I was a latchkey kid before there was the term.
-And my dad and I would watch TV on Sunday nights when he came home, and we would play two out of three games of chess.
+And my dad and I would watch TV on Sunday nights when he came home.
+And we would play 2 out of 3 games of chess.
 And whoever won got to control the TV for the night.
 And - but no matter which one of us won, we both picked "The Smothers Brothers Comedy Hour."
 And I ended up...

 GROSS: Which you wrote a book about.